-An unprecedented year for global sports saw the PGA Tour move on to its 2020/21 season before the US Open and Masters had even been played - Bryson DeChambeau capping a phenomenal recent run of form with victory in the former, while the biggest tournament in golf is now just around the (Amen) corner.
-Read on as we explain how to find a quality PGA Tour live stream and watch golf online wherever you are right now.
+Due to the global Covid-19 pandemic shutting down competitive sport back in March, the PGA Tour moved on to its 2020/21 season before two of golf's majors - the US Open and Masters - had even been played this year.
+The result is a bizarre situation this November when we have The Masters and US election occurring in the same month...only in 2020.
+Read on as we explain how to find a quality PGA Tour live stream and watch golf online wherever you are in the world right now.

 Golf coverage in the US is mostly shared between NBC and CBS, with ESPN+ also getting in on the action from time to time.
 In the UK, it's exclusive to Sky Sports (and its Now TV) streaming service), while in Australia it's Kayo Sports you want.
 Whoever your chosen streaming provider is, remember you can take it with you wherever you go - just tee-off with a reliable VPN in your bag.